Hiram Chiropractic Care for Shoulder Pain

 Understanding Shoulder Pain

 Shoulder pain is a common complaint among the general public.
-One of the reasons why so many people experience shoulder pain is because people are continually using their shoulders to perform regular movements in everyday tasks.
+One of the reasons why so many people experience shoulder pain is because they continually use their shoulders to perform regular movements in everyday tasks.
 A majority of individuals experience pain in their shoulders at some point.
-However, if shoulder pain is frequent or debilitating, it may be something more severe than a strain or sprain.
+However, if your pain is frequent or debilitating, it may be something more severe than a strain or sprain.